Solipath/Ruby-Solipath-Example/readme.md

 I suspect that the same would apply for any other kind of editor as long as you prefix the command that would normally start it with solipath

-If you have an existing Ruby project, all you should need to do is copy the solipath, solipath.bat (once it is there), and the solipath.json files over to your project.
+If you have an existing Ruby project, all you should need to do is copy the solipath, solipath.bat, and the solipath.json files over to your project.

 ## Licensing